 Bitcoin’s popularity has been rising rapidly.
 According to a study done by the Cambridge Centre of Alternative Finance, in 2013, it was estimated 300,000 to 1.2 million people used bitcoin.
 In 2017, that estimation grew to between 2.9 million and 5.8 million people.
 Its popularity is surging right now, and people are taking advantage of that.
 One way is through easy accessibility, as a result of installing bitcoin ATMs.

 Introducing… Bitcoin ATMs!

 When users purchase bitcoins, they put them into their “wallet,” a term for the place which you store your bitcoins digitally.
 The wallet is linked with an individual address, which is the code that all your bitcoins are attached to.
 When you make a transaction with bitcoins, it is recorded in the public ledger known as “the blockchain.”
-You can learn more about bitcoins in our article here [attach bitcoin article].

 Who are Bitcoin ATM Users?

 These ATMs are placed in spaces that you’d expect any ATM to be: gas stations and convenience stores.
 Small business owners have been profiting off the industry too.
-In an article with the Boston Globe, one gas station owner said that he was making $300 a month from his Bitcoin ATM.
+In an article from the Boston Globe, one gas station owner said that he was making $300 a month from his Bitcoin ATM.
 This is because of the high transaction fees that come from buying and selling this cryptocurrency through an ATM.
 Transaction fees can sometimes range from 5 percent to 16 percent, meaning a high yield for small businesses.